 In October, the school manager and the Interim Board were replaced by a Board of Management with parent, teacher and student representatives, along with nominations from the patrons, Educate Together, and nominations from the community.

-The Board of Management meets monthly and has a term of office of three years (October 2019 - September 2022).
+The Board of Management meets monthly during the school year and has a term of office of three years (October 2019 - September 2022).

 BOARD OF MANAGEMENT MEETING REPORTS:

 The new Student Council attended as guests for the first part of the meeting and informed the Board that their first task was to organise elections for Student President in the next week.

 The Advisory Board will invite Student Council members to join this year.

 We’re going to organise photos this term for historical reasons – we’ve cancelled a photographer session twice because of Covid-19, but the Board feels we should go ahead at this stage with Covid-19 likely to be a feature of life for some time to come.

 The Finance Sub-Committee reported that we have finished our first full financial year and that our accountants are now preparing the accounts for this year – these should be ready in November.

 The Strategic Development Committee met with a lot of local politicians recently to raise the profile of our new school project – the Board asked the Strategic Development Committee to prepare a statement for parents about the plans for the future which can be presented to the Parents Council in due course.